alephobjects/cura-build/README.md

 ```

 Where:
  * `unit-name` is the name of the library you want to build.
-Possible values are: *libarcus*, *libsavitar*, *pythonuranium*, *curaengine*, *cura2*, *cbd*, *all*.
+Possible values are: *libarcus*, *libsavitar*, *pythonuranium*, *curaengine*, *cura2*, *cbd*, *postprocessing_plugin*, *doodle3d_plugin* *all*.
 This would build a
- DEB package for Arcus, Savitar, Uranium, Cura Engine, Cura Binary Data and Cura2 respectively.
+ DEB package for Arcus, Savitar, Uranium, Cura Engine, Cura Binary Data, Cura2, Cura2 PostProcessing Plugin and Doodle3D Cura Plugin respectively.
 If no UNIT is given, by default would build all packages.
  * `host-out-directory` is the path to a directory where the generated .deb packages will be generated.
 This parameter is required - you must specify a host directory where the
  packages will be copied over after building in the container.
 If you want to generate in you working directory just pass `$(pwd)` as parameter.